 What will recruiting look like in 2021?

 Virtual recruiting dominated 2020 out of sheer necessity, forcing many employers to expedite their long-term plans to adopt virtual hiring practices and technologies.
-Employers have come to understand the value and benefits of virtual recruiting first hand — including reduced costs, time savings, improved candidate experience, improved DEI (diversity, equity, and inclusion) outcomes, and more — and these insights will continue informing talent acquisition trends in 2021 and beyond.
+Employers have come to understand the value and benefits of virtual recruiting first hand — including reduced costs, time savings, improved candidate experience, improved DEI (diversity, equity, and inclusion) outcomes, higher employee engagement, and more — and these insights will continue informing talent acquisition trends in 2021 and beyond.

 "The top trend in 2021 will be recruiting at the team level for diversity.
 As more organizations learn and adapt DEI practices, they'll start to analyze who they need to have on each team, not just within the company.
 The goal will be more well rounded and diverse teams." — Lauryn Sargent, Stories Incorporated

 "Employers that can showcase their great remote working experience, both in culture and in how they support diverse people with diverse responsibilities (parental and otherwise) in a remote environment with compensation that doesn't change based on where the candidate/employee lives will be a driving trend in 2021." — Anessa Fike, CEO, Fike + Co

 "Employer branding, with an emphasis creating lower volume, higher quality recruiting outcomes, will be the top TA trend of 2021.
 In short, embracing 'attract and repel' as a fundamental recruiting strategy, driven by authentic content at scale." — Nate Guggia, Co-founder, Before You Apply